Developmental Psychology

 Stability vs. Change

-Have you ever heard a new parent say that their baby has a calm personality?
-Or they believe that their child has always been curious?
-This talk might just be from excited parents – or is it?
+Have you ever heard a new parent say their baby has a calm personality?
+Or do they believe that their child has always been curious?
+This talk might just be from excited parents - or is it?

 The last debate that I’m going to talk about is stability vs. change.
-Do we have a stable personality that is established from the moment we are born?
+Do we have a stable personality established from the moment we are born?
 Or can the troublesome baby grow into a rule-abiding child?

 The environment a child grows up in, or care from parents, could influence a child’s personality – if personalities are subject to change.
 And while this sounds like the nature vs. nurture debate, it’s not exactly the same.
 Psychologists believe that personalities may change due to external factors, like parenting styles or trauma.
 They may also believe that personalities change due to maturation and internal factors.